Get Schooled

 (Lee este artículo en español aquí!)

-A man sits at a desk holding a book.
-In front of him sits an open laptop.
-He is smiling - Know Your Rights: Teen Employees with Disabilities
+A young black man sits at a desk and holds a book - Know Your Rights: Teen Employees with Disabilities

 The Americans with Disabilities Act (ADA) and Rehabilitation Act are federal laws that protect people with disabilities from discrimination on the basis of their disability.
 These laws require that employees with disabilities are provided with reasonable accommodations at work.
 Your city and state may also have additional laws and protections for employees with disabilities.